 “History is a nightmare from which I am trying to awake.”

-Bloomsday was not officially celebrated until 1954, several year’s after Joyce’s death in 1941, when Patrick Kavanagh, Flann O’Brien, John Ryan, Anthony Cronin and other members of Dublin’s literati hired a horse and cart, trotted out to the Martello tower in Sandycove, twelve years before it became a museum dedicated to Joyce’s life and work, and embarked on an epic pub crawl around Dublin, taking in Davy Byrne’s on 21, Duke Street, and several other watering holes, including Goggins in Monkstown, which features at the beginning of this silent one minute clip of the first ever official Bloomsday celebrations.
+Bloomsday was not officially celebrated until 1954, several year’s after Joyce’s death in 1941, when Patrick Kavanagh, Flann O’Brien, John Ryan, Anthony Cronin and other members of Dublin’s literati hired a horse and cart out to the Martello tower in Sandycove, twelve years before it became a museum dedicated to Joyce’s life and work, and embarked on an epic pub crawl around Dublin, taking in Davy Byrne’s and several other watering holes, including Goggins in Monkstown, which features at the beginning of this silent one minute clip of the first ever official Bloomsday celebrations.

 Enjoy it, and HAPPY BLOOMSDAY!